 My new tyres were due to arrive at the motorcycle shop on 25/09/18, and they did, but 15 minutes before closing!
 I returned at 9am today.
 Javier of Talleres el Venta in El Puerto de Santa Maria has been very helpful and patient wit ordering specific tyres for me.
 The tyres come highly recommended, so I wanted to try them out.
 Javier gave me a discount that helps loads towards helping me with my journey, which I am very very grateful for!
 He even lubricated my chain!
 As I pulled away, Javier stopped me, because he heard something on my bike that didn't sound right.
 He insisted he take the bike for a ride to check it out.
 It was just the break lever that he heard, so false alarm, but I'm pleased he checked it out.

 On board, I queued for a long time to get my passport stamped.
 It was a great place to people watch!
-Once landed, I got my temporary import documentation, withdrew currency, bought insurance, filled up with petrol, and headed off to find a place to camp for the night.
+Once landed in Morocco, I got my temporary import documentation, withdrew currency, bought insurance, filled up with petrol, and headed off to find a place to camp for the night.
+It was great feeling to set my first motorcycle wheel in Africa!
 The sun was about to set, and I was at least one hour from the campsite I had planned.
 I managed to find a spot high up on a hill and out of sight.
 The sunset was stunning!

 Within 15 minutes of starting to set up camp, I heard voices.
 I hadn't gone crazy!
 Three donkeys trundled past followed by three kids.
 Full of life and ranting Arabic continuously!
 I asked if they speak french in french, the said no. I explained what I was doing with my hands (somehow !), shook their hands, and said goodbye.